apache/samza/docs/startup/preview/index.md

 There are 3 simple steps to write your stream processing applications using the Samza high-level API.

 ### Step 1: Obtain the input streams:
-You can obtain the MessageStream for your input streamId (“page-views”) using StreamGraph.getInputStream.
+You can obtain the MessageStream for your input stream ID (“page-views”) using StreamGraph.getInputStream.
     {% highlight java %}
     MessageStream<PageView> pageViewInput = graph.getInputStream(“page-views”, (k,v) -> v);
     {% endhighlight %}